-- 1. Create a TLD (tag library descriptor) file named taglib.tld.
-For more information, see Chapter 3, "Creating a Tag Library Descriptor." - Create a directory containing the compiled Java tag handler class files used in your tag library. - 3.
-Create a subdirectory of the directory you created in step 2 and call it META-INF. - 4.
-Copy the taglib.tld file you created in step 1 into the META-INF directory you created in step 3. - 5.
-Archive your compiled Java class files into a jar file by executing the following command from the directory you created in step 2.
+1. Create a TLD (tag library descriptor) file named taglib.tld.

+See Creating a Tag Library Descriptor for more information.

+- 2. Create a directory containing the compiled Java tag handler class files used in your tag library. - 3.
+Create a subdirectory of the directory you created in step;2 and call it META-INF. - 4.
+Copy the taglib.tld file you created in step;1 into the META-INF directory you created in step;3. - 5.
+Archive your compiled Java class files into a jar file by executing the following command from the directory you created in step;2.

 '''

 jar cv0f myTagLibrary.jar

-(where myTagLibrary.jar is a name you provide)

 '''

+(where myTagLibrary. jar is a name you provide)

 - 6. Copy the jar file into the WEB-INF/lib directory of the Web application that uses your tag library. - 7.
 Reference the tag library in your JSP.
-For example: